-Audi's trim levels are a little less regimented than some rivals – Q3 owners can choose from one of four trim levels, with each adding to the interior specifications and exterior styling.
+Audi's trim levels are a little less regimented than some rivals – Q3 owners can choose from one of three trim levels, with each adding to the interior specifications and exterior styling.
 Standard equipment is generous irrespective of the version you choose, with all versions fitted with climate control, a ‘Virtual Cockpit’ digital instrument cluster, and a 10.1-inch infotainment touchscreen featuring sat nav, along with Apple CarPlay and Android Auto connectivity.
 LED headlights and Audi’s ‘Pre-sense’ front collision detection are also standard.

 Consulting the options list is an essential stage of ordering an Audi, and it's rare to see a Q3 without at least some boxes ticked on the order form.
 Among the most tempting choices are the MMI Navigation Plus system with Google Earth mapping, along with the 12.3-inch virtual cockpit upgrade.

 LED matrix headlamps are available; these can alter the main beam's shape to avoid dazzling oncoming traffic.
 You can also go for semi-autonomous adaptive cruise assistance on automatic-gearbox cars.
 Be wary, though, that the options list can soon get the upper hand and the price you end up paying for the car can eclipse the figure you had in mind prior to visiting the showroom.

 - Name35 TFSI Sport 5dr

 - Gearbox typeManual

 - Name45 TFSI e S Line 5dr S Tronic